SAP/abap-to-json/docs/advanced.md

 lr_data->id = 2.
 APPEND lr_data TO ls_data-children.
 ```
-Such a way is more or less straightforward and will work, but leads to losing type information for data stored in the children's table.
+Such a way is more or less straightforward and will work, but it leads to losing type information for data stored in the children's table.
 That means you will need to cast data when you access it.
-In addition, it blocks you from deserializing such data from JSON, while the parser will not be able to deduce the type of data that needs to be created in the children's table.
+In addition, it blocks you from deserializing such data from JSON, while the parser cannot deduce the type of data that needs to be created in the children's table.
 But serialization will work fine:
 ```abap
 lv_exp = '{"ID":1,"CHILDREN":[{"ID":2,"CHILDREN":[]}]}'.
 lv_act = /ui2/cl_json=>serialize( data = ls_data ).